|

 Fudge does freeze well, and thaws out quite nicely.
 It can be kept frozen for up to 3 months.

-At room temperature, if stored in an air-tight container, the fudge can last up to 6-8 weeks.
+At room temperature, if stored in an air-tight container in a dark, cool place, the fudge can last up to 6-8 weeks.
 That said, it is best consumed within 4 weeks.

 Super rich and ever-so-creamy, this Old Fashioned Maple & Walnut Fudge is made with real Maple Syrup, cream, butter and walnuts.